 And she joined the Admissions Advisory Board, which came up with plans to get more underrepresented minorities into UNC Kenan-Flagler.
 The recommendations included increasing minority presence in the School’s digital marketing content.

 Her academic excellence was recognized by being named a Consortium Fellow, Forté Fellow, Bank of America Fellow, J. Taylor Rankin GIE Memorial Fellow and Dean’s Fellow.
 She served as chair of the Dean’s Fellows Program and the Consortium.

 She also endorsed the creation of the new Black Business Student Association and connected with alumni near Chapel Hill who spoke at events, including one to celebrate African Heritage Month.

-“We wanted to create a rallying point for black students, a place where they can build their network,” says Anderson.
+“We wanted to create a rallying point for Black students, a place where they can build their network,” says Yates.

 The MBA certainly helped her cultivate a network of valuable professional contacts, sometimes through beers at Pantana Bob’s.
 The program included abundant experiential learning, too.

 She worked as an analyst with NCGrowth on projects that support economic development in communities.
 For example, Yates helped a small town develop a plan to start an incubator to accelerate the growth of small businesses and generate jobs.